mgrammai/ucd-milestone-project/README.md

 Also due to the upcoming migration with AWS it was chosen to finish the website on Cloud9 and to deploy it from there to avoid any transfer issue.

+Deployment was made on GitHub as well as the creation of a direct link in the "option" section of the website.
+Once deployed, multiple new tests were made some amendments to the code and further deployments as well.

 ## Credits